 The red bottlebrush flowers aren’t just for show – they produce tiny fruits that contain hundreds of seeds inside.
 The woody fruits form along the stem in clusters.
 The seeds aren’t immediately released and only fall when the fruits open up after one year.

-New Bottle Brush leaves make excellent ornamental accessories, colored brightly and covered with fine, felt-like hair.
+New Bottle Brush bush leaves make excellent ornamental accessories, colored brightly and covered with fine, felt-like hair.

-There are different weeping and red Bottlebrushes varieties:
+There are different weeping bottlebrush tree and red Bottlebrush plant varieties:

 - Prickly Bottlebrush – the dwarf